unicorn-bi/Unicorn-BCI-Core-8/README.md

 - Do not machine-wash!
 - Do not use a laundry dryer or other hot air devices!
 - Do not put into an ultrasonic bath!
-- Do not autoclave Unicorn BCI Core-8 Band or Unicorn BCI Core-8 Electrodes!
+- Do not autoclave Unicorn BCI Core-8 Cap or Unicorn BCI Core-8 Electrodes!

 **Note:**<br>
 The manufacturer is responsible for the safety, performance and reliability of the Unicorn BCI Core-8 as supplied to the customer at the time of delivery.
 This responsibility expires if the Unicorn BCI Core-8 is changed.
 Please note the following: